德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Okay.
 Thanks, Dave.
 Let me wrap up by emphasizing what we have said previously.
-At our core, we're engineers and technology is the foundation of our company.
+At our core, we're engineers, and technology is the foundation of our company.
 But ultimately, our objective and the best metric to measure progress and generate value for our owners is the long-term growth of free cash flow per share.
-While we strive to achieve our objective, we will continue to pursue our 3 ambitions.
+While we strive to achieve our objective, we will continue to pursue our three ambitions.
 We will act like owners who will own the company for decades.
 We will adapt and succeed in a world that's ever changing.
 And we will be a company that we're personally proud to be a part of and would want as our neighbor.
 When we're successful, our employees, customers, communities and owners all benefit.
 Thank you and have a good evening.

 • Operator